Race Day Entry

 Online registration ends Thursday, October 11th at 5PM.
 We will have limited paper registration at packet pickup and on race day up until 1/2 hour PRIOR to the race start time.
 CASH or CHECK ONLY.

-This is the official race registration page for the Newton Hills Trail Races (not to be confused with the Newton Hills ULTRA).
+This is the official race registration page for the Newton Hills Trail Races.
 Please refer to the Sioux Falls Area Running Club's website and SFRAC Facebook page for the most up-to-date information on this race, and the other races in the Trail Race Series. www.runsiouxfalls.org/newton-hills-trail-race / www.facebook.com/SiouxFallsRunClub

 2 & 6-mile races are the same price.

 ’18 SF Run Club Member: $25 till Aug 13th - $30 till Sept 29th - $40 through race day

 Non-Member: $30 till Aug 13th - $35 – till Sept 29th - $45 through race day

 Not a member and want to become one?
 Sign up here: http://runsiouxfalls.org/join

 The Sioux Falls Area Running Club (SFARC) has been putting on a trail race at Newton Hills (NH) State Park since 2002.
 The race started as an 8 mile race from 2002 thru 2006, then changed to the current distances in 2007.
 All runners from beginners to veterans are welcome to participate.
 The 2 mile race length gives participants the ability to try out trail running and provides the whole family an opportunity to participate.
 The 4 mile route gives the participant the ability to run most of the trails that Newton Hills has to offer with plenty of elevation change for a great challenge.
 October is always a beautiful time in Newton Hills!
 Come experience a run to remember on the scenic trails of Newton Hills State Park.